 3. Galaxy lights

 For a calming and gorgeous night light setup, try galaxy lights.
 They’re exactly what they sound like: They’ll make your kids’ room look like a swirl of stars and a drifting nebula cloud.
-We like these so much we recommend them for adults too – in fact, our Sky Lite Laser Galaxy Projector is our top-selling light for all ages!
+We like these so much we recommend them for adults too – in fact, our Sky Lite Evolve Galaxy Projector is our top-selling light for all ages!

 4. Star lights